marisa-mmm/AI-Project-Mentor/README.md

 * 📋 **Interactive Kanban Board**: Move milestone cards between **To Do**, **In Progress**, and **Done** to keep your team organized.
 * 💬 **AI Viva Preparation Chat**: A 24/7 AI mock examiner that knows your project's code and tech stack.
 Ask it to quiz you or explain tricky concepts.
 * 📈 **Live Progress Slider**: Update your completion percentage anytime to let your guide know where you stand.
-* ⏱️ **Bi-Weekly Hours & Blocker Log**: Log hours worked each fortnight, list tasks finished, and report any technical blockers to get help from your mentor.
 * 📄 **14-Chapter Thesis Generator**: Automatically turns your project architecture and progress into a formal university manuscript.
 Download it with one click as **PDF** or **Word (`.docx`)** ready for black-book binding!

 ---